mindspore-ai/docs/tutorials/application/source_en/cv/resnet50.md

 + `last_out_channel`: number of output channels of the previous residual network
 + `block`: residual network type.
 The value can be `ResidualBlockBase` or `ResidualBlock`.
-+ `channel`: number of input channels of the residual network
++ `channel`: number of output channels of the 1*1 convolutional layer of the residual network block
 + `block_nums`: number of stacked residual network blocks
 + `stride`: stride of the convolution movement